Lokie-codes/portfolio/src/content/projects/minimalist-portfolio.md

 # Ultra-Minimal Portfolio

-A single-page, distraction-free portfolio that surfaces only the essentials—your name, roles, key links, and latest posts—without any extra fluff.
+A single-page, distraction-free portfolio that surfaces only the essentials—Lokesh, roles, key links, and latest posts—without any extra fluff.

 ## Features